Let me start by saying that I’m a real foodie by heart. I have a culinary degree, so I love both being in the kitchen and eating!

 I know many of us were brought up to eat 5 to 6 meals a day to keep our energy going, and we believed in this idea.
 You got to have potatoes, meat and sauce, right?
 Feeling heavy after a meal was just normal.

-Fast forward to today, I eat in a different way.
-I fuel my body with the right food, and trust me, pasta isn’t one of them – it has zero nutrients.
-I eat a Keto-Green diet and I also fast until lunch.
+Fast forward to today, I eat differently.
+I fuel my body with the right food, and trust me; pasta isn’t one of them – it has zero nutrients.
+I eat a Keto-Green diet, and I also fast until lunch.
 Now I know how I’m supposed to feel after a meal – light, clear-headed and energetic!

 My keto-green way of eating did a lot of good things for my health, but intermittent fasting really took off the extra pounds I was wearing.
 I want you to try it as well – I promise, you will never go back!